In the shadow of death

 Au$ 9.76

-Product Code: ITSHOD
+Product Code: 978-1-920429-95-9

 In the shadow of death

-In the shadow of death is General Pieter Hendrik Kritzinger’s vivid, first-hand account of the Anglo-Boer War, told amidst the danger of a conflict that reshaped South Africa.
-Rather than a day-by-day diary, the narrative is carefully shaped—events and reflections are grouped to help the reader grasp the bigger movement of the war, the decisions that had to be made, and what those decisions cost.
+In the shadow of death is the updated and reorganised English version of General Pieter Hendrik Kritzinger’s vivid, first-hand account of the Anglo-Boer War, "In die skaduwee van die dood".
+The events described play out in the midst of the danger of the conflict that reshaped South Africa.
+Unlike a day-by-day diary, the narrative is carefully shaped: events and reflections are grouped to help the reader grasp the bigger movement of the war, the decisions that had to be made, and what those decisions cost.
 This combination gives the book much of its power.

 The title proves painfully apt as the story moves through hard campaigning and close-quarter fighting, and then into the author’s own wounding and a dramatic court-martial that placed his life in the balance.
 Spanning antecedents, major engagements, operations into the Cape Colony, the circumstances of surrender, and broader reflections on the war and the Boer fighter, the book offers both gripping narrative and thoughtful interpretation.